-14. PHYSICAL FITNESS.
+16. PHYSICAL FITNESS.

 - a.
-Holistic Health and Fitness (H2F) is important to the successful accomplishment of the JRTC and Fort Polk missions.
-Every Soldier assigned to JRTC and Fort Polk must be fit to fight.
+Holistic Health and Fitness (H2F) is important to the successful accomplishment of the JRTC and Fort Johnson missions.
+Every Soldier assigned to JRTC and Fort Johnson must be fit to fight.
 Every Soldier will conduct physical training a minimum of five times per week unless the unit commander has a higher priority for that day.
 Soldiers will develop peak physical performance along with the mental toughness required of operational assignments.
-The standard is for every Soldier to build physical lethality and mental toughness in order to sustain a high state of healthiness, pass the ACFT/APFT, run 4 miles without stopping in 36 minutes or less, and be able to road march with a ruck/Soldier's load.
+The standard is for every Soldier to build physical lethality and mental toughness to sustain a high state of healthiness, pass the ACFT, run 4 miles without stopping in 36 minutes or less, and be able to road march with a ruck/Soldier's load.
 When conducting unit runs, focus on team building and assessment.
-When conducting H2F while wearing the ACU or IBA with running shoes or boots, the nametag, US Army tag, left shoulder patch and colored US Flag will be worn unless conducting combative H2F.
+When conducting H2F while wearing the ACU or IBA with running shoes or boots, the name tag, US Army tag, left shoulder patch and colored US Flag will be worn unless conducting combative H2F.
 All Soldiers will meet the standards set forth in FM 7-22 and AR 600-9.
 All Soldiers must participate unless prohibited by their profile.
-Commanders will ensure leaders conduct risk assessments and tailor the H2F program to meet the commander's physical fitness intent. - (1) Typically, unit H2F is conducted for a minimum of 90 minutes; 0630 to 0800, Monday through Friday. - (2) An NCO, warrant officer, or commissioned officer will always be present during H2F and BN level profile PT in order to conduct formations and fitness to standard.
+Commanders will ensure leaders conduct risk assessments and tailor the H2F program to meet the commander's physical fitness intent. - (1) Typically, unit H2F is conducted for a minimum of 90 minutes; 0630 to 0800, Monday through Friday. - (2) Individual H2F is unauthorized below the Battalion Command Team level. - (3) An NCO, warrant officer, or commissioned officer will always be present during H2F and BN level profile PT to conduct formations and fitness to standard.